kenlukas/teractf/Misc-Maths/README.md

 ### It's just simple addition, subtraction, and multiplication!....2000 times And you have to be quick If you answer a problem a second you'll be done in....Well, you can do the maths.  (or you could get a computer to do it for you)

+#### After CTF Debrief:  This challenge takes a while and has time out issues when multiple people were hitting the service.
+Reduce the number of iterations and increase the Jail timeout.

 2000 math problems?
-At a second each it would take about 33 minutes to answer them all.
-Definitely need to automate this one.
+At a second each it would take about 33 minutes to answer them all, if you don't make a mistake.
+You definitely need to automate this one.

-And that's exactly what I do.
+First, connect to the site and solve some of the problems.
+You can conclude there are four different operations, addition, subtraction, multiplication, and squaring.
+I chose to use the pwntools library because it does the network connection wiring for you, and because I already have this a template that I use in other CTFs.

+This code isn't optimized, but it gets the job done.

 ```python
 from pwn import *